metsarnele/uptime-monitor/README.md

 As a user, I want to add a monitor so that I can track its availability.
 Acceptance Criteria:
 * I can enter a URL in a form to add a monitor
-* After successful addition, I receive confirmation and can view my monitor in the dashboard
+* After successful addition, I receive confirmation and can view my monitor and its status in the dashboard
+* The status is updated in real-time

-Story 4: [ ] Monitor Status
+Story 4: [ ] Email Notifications
-As a user, I want to see the status of my monitors so that I can know if they are up or down.
+As a user, I want to receive email notifications when my monitored sites go down so that I can take immediate action.
 Acceptance Criteria:
-* I can see the status of my monitors in the dashboard
+* I can enable email notifications for each of my monitors
-* The status is updated in real-time
-* I can see the last 24 hours of monitor history
+* When a monitored site becomes unavailable, I receive an email notification
+* The email contains information about which site is down and when it went down